 One digital content strategy might not work for all types of companies, so it’s essential to tailor your strategy to your specific goals.
 Every company is different and requires a unique digital marketing strategy backed by a team of digital marketing professionals.

 What might work for one business might not work for another.
 This is particularly important when evaluating your competition because the competition might have different goals and offer different services.

 So, how do you create a digital content strategy that drives results?

 How to Create a Digital Content Strategy that Drives Results

 Above all else, successful digital marketing involves two things: data and good judgment.
 Both are equally important and paramount to propelling your company to the top of the digital food chain in terms of increasing organic traffic, lead generation, and online sales.

 While content is still king, good content is more than a smartly written blog post or a visually appealing infographic.
 It’s about posting the right thing at the right time in the right place.
 It’s about leveraging available data points to take the guessing game out of your marketing strategy and replace gut feelings with actionable information.
 It’s about creating a continuously evolving and updating profile for each of your top buyers, so you can continue to match that profile to existing users throughout the internet, identify high-quality leads, and figure out the best way to attract them to your product or service.

 To do all that, you need a digital content strategy.
 A digital content strategy is your company or business’s personalized and up-to-date playbook on content ideation, creation, and promotion at any given time.

 An effective content strategy involves five stages–research, creation, distribution, promotion, and measurement.

-- Chris Rice, SEO Manager
+- Chris Rice, Senior SEO Strategist

 The key to creating an effective digital content strategy involves understanding your audience and what they want to see from you online.
 It’s also important to create content that is shareable, engaging, and original.